wp-plugins/radio-station/docs/Options.md

 Default: On.
 Key: dynamic_reload
 Whether to reload Widgets automatically on change of Current Show.
 Can also be set on a per widget basis.

+#### [Pro] Convert Show Times
+Default: On.
+Key: convert_show_times
+Automatically display Show times converted into the visitor timezone, based on their browser setting.

+#### [Pro] User Timezone Switching
+Default: On.
+Key: timezone_switching
+Allow visitors to select their Timezone manually for Show time conversions.

 ## Roles

 Since 2.3.0, a new Show Editor role has been added with Publish and Edit capabilities for all Radio Station Post Types.
-You can assign this Role to any user to give them full Station Schedule updating permissions without giving them a WordPress administrator role.
+You can assign this Role to any user to give them complete Station Schedule and Radio Station Post Type updating permissions without giving them a full WordPress administrator role.
 See [Roles](./Roles.md#show-editor-role] for more info.

 ### Permissions